aldajo92/Udacity_SDC_Advanced_Lane_Lines/README.md

 # Make a Perspective Transform ##
-To make a perspective transform, the points are selected based on the region of interest made in the previous project, so we use the following function and its implementation as a reference:
+To make a perspective transform, the points are selected similar to the region of interest made in the previous project, so we use the following function made and its implementation as a reference:

 ```
 def region_of_interest(img, vertices):